malayvuong/vrcode/README.md

     - Type: `Number`
     - Default: `10`

-    **This is padding border of image (Because users is difficult to scan with dark mode/dark background, so we need an white padding/border)**
+    **This is padding border of image (Because users is difficult to scan with dark mode/dark background, so we need a white padding/border)**

   - `background`